 Giuseppe Raviola is an assistant professor of psychiatry and of global health and social medicine at Harvard Medical School and director of the Psychiatry Quality Program in the Department of Psychiatry at Children’s Hospital Boston (BCH).
 A board-certified adult and child/adolescent psychiatrist, at BCH he provides oversight of the Department’s patient safety, quality, and outcomes initiatives, and works with various departmental services to assess and improve the quality of patient care provided.

-Assistant Professor of Global Health and Social Medicine; Instructor in Medicine
+Assistant Professor of Global Health and Social Medicine; Assistant Professor of Medicine

 Dr. Richardson received his MD from Cornell University Medical College and his PhD in Anthropology from Stanford University.
 He completed residency in Internal Medicine and a fellowship in Infectious Diseases and Geographic Medicine at Stanford University Medical Center.